The HIBEAM Instrument at the European Spallation Source: Detectors

-A detector with a variable efficiency as desired for this work can be realized by changing the ${}^{3}$He gas pressure.
-Clean metal bellows compressors which operate in the required pressure range and which are rated for the safe handling of tritium gas (a nontrivial amount of tritium gas is generated in the $^{3}$He ion chamber) are commercially available.
-Eventual safe extraction of the tritium gas at the end of the measurements can easily be done by exposing a hydrogen getter to the gas as was done in~\cite{n3He:2020zwd}.
+A detector with variable efficiency can be achieved by adjusting the $^{3}$He gas pressure.
+Commercially available clean metal bellows compressors allow for the safe handling of tritium gas, as a nontrivial amount is generated in the $^{3}$He ion chamber.
+For HIBEAM, the expected tritium production due to neutron flux is on the order of tens to a few hundred mCi per year, depending on gas pressure and chamber volume.
+This amount is manageable using standard tritium safety procedures, and the gas can be safely removed at the end of the experiment using hydrogen getters, as demonstrated in~\cite{n3He:2020zwd}.